 Plausible is marketed as a simple, lightweight alternative to Google Analytics.
 Their script is 14 times smaller, which should mean quicker load times, and key information is stored on a single page.
 It’s open-source and available on GitHub, and is committed to giving the user full ownership of their data.
 It’s great if you’d prefer a minimalist approach, and also emails users a weekly report including key stats like “pageviews, visitor numbers, top pages and top referrers for the week.”

 Countly is an analytics platform that offers a chunkier experience than Plausible.
 You’ll still find all relevant information on a single dashboard, but with additional detail about everything from custom actions to tracking individual sessions.
 Countly gives the user full control and ownership of their data.
 It’s a UK-based company, but all employees work remotely.

 Fathom Analytics provides “simple, useful website stats” without tracking or storing personal information about its users.
 Instead, it collects data about trends and insights, so there are no ethical ramifications about optimising your website traffic.
 Everything is available via a single screen, and it’s “built on modern, cloud-based technology.”

 Ethical Google Search Alternatives:

-Their quintessential service, the Google search bar, helped the company to grow into the behemoth we all know today.
+Google’s quintessential service, its search bar helped the company to grow into the behemoth we know today.

-After a $5bn fine for the way Google promoted apps on the Android OS, the company allowed different search engines to be installed as default apps on their devices in Europe.
-They did so to meet EU regulations, but by proposing an auction, with the spots going to the highest bidder, their methods still raised eyebrows.
+After a $5bn fine for the way Google promoted apps on the Android OS, the company allowed different search engines to be installed as default apps on its devices in Europe.
+It did so to meet EU regulations, but by proposing an auction, with spots going to the highest bidders, its methods still raised eyebrows.